 Stories of Finnish Art illustrates the development of art in Finland from 1809 until the 1970s.
 At the exhibition, the story of Finnish art is juxtaposed with international developments in art and contemporary social events.
-On display, side by side, are Finnish and international masterpieces from our collections, such as Le Corbusier’s Two Women (1939), Eero Järnefelt’s Under the Yoke (Burning the Brushwood) (1893), Edvard Munch’s Bathing Men (1907–08), and Ilya Repin’s Portrait of Natalia Nordmann (1900).
+On display, side by side, are Finnish and international masterpieces from our collections, such as Le Corbusier’s Two Women (1939), Hugo Simberg’s The Wounded Angel (1903), Edvard Munch’s Bathing Men (1907–08), and Ilya Repin’s Portrait of Natalia Nordmann (1900).

 The works on display in the new halls of modern art highlight the post-Second World War reconstruction period and the emergent media society.
 The exhibition will feature paintings, sculptures and prints by Finnish and foreign artists such as Anitra Lucander, Unto Pusa, Ulla Rantanen, Anita Snellman, Sam Vanni and Andy Warhol.
-Prints by foreign artists will be exhibited on a regularly changing basis: the first in the series is David Hockney.
+Prints by foreign artists will be exhibited on a regularly changing basis.
 The exhibition will also include Eino Ruutsalo’s experimental films and advertisements.

 The letters, sketchbooks, postcards and photographs on display in the archive hall vividly illustrate the daily lives of the artists.
 The dense, salon exhibition style recalls the history of the building, going back more than a century.